kosniaz/today_i_learned/README.md

 7. Import said class in the `__init__.py` of your module
 8. pip install the shit out if it and you can use it now!

+# Autocomplete vim (default in vim >8)
+Try these keys:

+1. ctrl-n
+2. ctrl-p

 # Next up